A better way to add multiple strokes around text in Photoshop

 Choosing Convert to Shape from the Type menu.

-If you still have your Type Tool active, you’ll see a path outline and handles around the letters.
+Photoshop converts the letters into a shape.
+If your Type Tool is still active, you will see a path outline and anchor points around the letters.

 A path outline and handles appear around the text.